55+ Best Instagram Spots in San Francisco for Unique Photos

 Chinese Lanterns strung across Grant Ave in San Francisco, CA

-North Beach: Columbus & Kearny
+Columbus & Kearny

-If you want to be in this photo, it’s best to bring someone with you to snap the photo as this is an EXTREMELY busy intersection.
+If you want to be in this photo, it’s best to bring someone with you to snap the photo, as this is an EXTREMELY busy intersection.

 I had my friend stand on the sidewalk as I crossed the crosswalk ONLY when it was my turn to cross.